Opinion | The last four years were a test. America failed.

 No, it was not.

 Hold on, you might say.
 While we wait for the results in Pennsylvania and a few other states, it’s clear that Biden will win more votes than Trump.
 Trump lost ground compared to his 2016 showing in many places and with many groups of voters.
-In fact, Democrats have won the popular vote in seven of the last eight presidential elections, an extraordinary run that says a great deal about the sentiments of the American public.
+In fact, Democrats have won the popular vote in seven of the past eight presidential elections, an extraordinary run that says a great deal about the sentiments of the American public.

 But Democrats were hoping not just that Trump would lose but that he would lose badly, a clear and emphatic repudiation of him and everything he has done.
 In 2016 it was at least possible to say, as many voters did, “What the hell, let’s give this guy a chance.
 What’s the worst that could happen?”
 You can no longer say that, because now we know.
 It’s a nightmare we live with every day.

-And don’t forget that in this election, Democrats eschewed their most charismatic, inspiring, and visionary candidates in favor of the one they collectively decided would be the most inoffensive to the largest number of voters.
+And don’t forget that in this election, Democrats eschewed their most charismatic, inspiring and visionary candidates in favor of the one they collectively decided would be the most inoffensive to the largest number of voters.
 We can’t nominate a woman, they said to themselves — that’s too threatening.
 A person of color?
 Forget about it.
-We’ll go with the old white guy.
+We’ll go with the old White guy.

 That may have been enough to win, but not by much.
 There are still likely to be around 47 percent of voters who decided that four more years of Trump was just what they wanted.

-There are many reasons why; the simplest is partisan polarization.
+There are many reasons; the simplest is partisan polarization.
 The overwhelming majority of Republicans — 93 percent, according to the data we have so far — decided that there could be no Republican so incompetent and corrupt and immoral that they would vote for a Democrat to replace him.

 But the truth is that those who reluctantly cast their vote for Trump were far outnumbered by those who did so with a kind of gleeful rage.
 They may cite the Supreme Court or low taxes, but it’s Trumpism that they love, a politics unconstrained not only by rules or laws but by basic human civility.

-When Trump tosses around childish insults and acts as though any American who doesn’t support him is his enemy, they don’t say “I don’t like that, it’s the other stuff I like.”
+When Trump tosses around childish insults and acts as though any American who doesn’t support him is his enemy, they don’t say, “I don’t like that; it’s the other stuff I like.”
 Trump’s vulgarity and hatefulness is exactly what they like.
 It’s a feature, not a bug.
 Seeing a political leader who enacts their darkest impulses on a daily basis thrills and intoxicates them.

 So even if Trump loses, within the Republican Party, Trumpism has been validated.
 Consider young Madison Cawthorn, just elected to a House seat in North Carolina.
 Upon learning of his victory, he tweeted a three-word message to the world: “Cry more, lib.”